pablo-abc/local-time-element/README.md

 # local-time-element

-An element that displays that enhances the `<time>` element in order to display a localised time.
+An element that enhances the `<time>` element in order to display a localised time.

 ## Installation